 Remember exhibitions and experiential?

-As life gradually goes back to how it was before Coronavirus struck, the impact of exhibiting in front of your audience will be stronger and more welcome than ever, a unique opportunity.
-When safe to do so, experiential will come back with a vengeance.
+As life has been gradually going back to how it was before Covid-19 struck, the impact of exhibiting in front of your audience will be stronger and more welcome than ever, a unique opportunity.
+Exhibitions and experiential are coming back with a vengeance.

 In the meantime though, have you considered virtual events?